emarsden/pg-el/README.md

 basic PostgreSQL-flavoured SQL commands such as `SET`, no support for the extended query mechanism.

-Tested **Emacs versions**: Tested with versions 30-prerelease, 29.4, 28.2, 27.2 and 26.3.
-Emacs
-versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
+Tested **Emacs versions**: mostly tested with versions 31 pre-release, 30.1 and 29.4.
+Emacs versions older than 26.1 will not work against a recent PostgreSQL version (whose default configuration requires SCRAM-SHA-256 authentication), because they don’t include the GnuTLS support which we use to calculate HMACs.
 They may however work against a database set up to allow unauthenticated local connections.
 Emacs versions older than 28.1 (from April 2022) will not be able to use the extended query protocol (prepared statements), because they don’t have the necessary bindat functionality.
 It should however be easy to update the installed version of bindat.el for these older versions.

+> [!TIP]
+> Emacs 31 (in pre-release) has support for disabling the Nagle algorithm on TCP network
+> connections (`TCP_NODELAY`).
+This leads to far better performance for PostgreSQL connections, in
+> particular on Unix platforms.
+This performance difference does not apply when you connect to
+> PostgreSQL over a local Unix socket connection.

 You may be interested in an alternative library [emacs-libpq](https://github.com/anse1/emacs-libpq) that enables access to PostgreSQL from Emacs by binding to the libpq library.